Scatchell/trainicorns/lec-1-intro-tdd-pairing/index.md

     - Understand that this boot camp is taught using the Socratic method and focuses on hands-on labs.
     - Discuss the class contract and commit to following it throughout.
-    - Understand basic OO terminology and coding standards.
+    - Become familiar with pair programming.
-    - Be able to define the job of a class.
+    - Become familiar with TDD.
-    - Understand encapsulation.
+    - Become familiar with version control.
 labs:
     - lab-1-rectangle